-Federal law requires responsible parties to submit registration and summary results information to the ClinicalTrials.gov data bank for certain applicable clinical trials.
-The law also requires a submitter of certain applications/submissions to FDA certify that all the above-referenced requirements have been met for applicable clinical trials referenced in such applications/submissions.
-FDA has the authority to issue a Notice of Noncompliance to a responsible party for failure to comply with certain requirements, including:
+Federal law requires responsible parties to submit registration and sinformation to the ClinicalTrials.gov data bank for certain applicable law also requires a submitter of certain applications/submissions to the above-referenced requirements have been met for applicable clin in such applications/submissions.
+FDA has the authority to issue a Noncompliance to a responsible party for failure to comply with certaincluding:

-- · Failing to submit required clinical trial information - · Submitting false or misleading clinical trial information
+- Failing to submit required clinical trial information - · Submitting false or misleading clinical trial information

-FDA also has the authority to issue a Notice of Noncompliance to a submitter who has failed to submit or knowingly submitted a false certification to FDA.
+FDA also has the authority to issue a Notice of Noncompliance to a s failed to submit or knowingly submitted a false certification to FDA.

-FDA has authority to assess civil money penalties for these violations.
-If a responsible party does not take adequate corrective action within 30 days after receiving a Notice of Noncompliance regarding failure to submit required information, that responsible party may be subject to additional civil money penalties.
+FDA has authority to assess civil money penalties for these violations party does not take adequate corrective action within 30 days after re-

+Noncompliance regarding failure to submit required information, that responsible party may be subject to additional civil money penalties.